Roofing

 Roof Mold vs. Algae: How to Tell Them Apart

 Maintaining a healthy roof is essential for your home’s longevity, but many homeowners may not realize that mold and algae can affect their roofs.
-Both can cause unsightly stains and damage, and understanding how to differentiate between the two is crucial for effective treatment and prevention.
-A residential roofing company discusses more here.
+Both can cause unsightly stains and damage and understanding how to differentiate between the two is crucial for effective treatment and prevention.
+A residential roofing company is discussed more here.

 What Is Roof Mold?